CrystalTechSAS/jcrystal_documentation/getting_started/anatomy.md

 ### The **`src/main/webapp/WEB-INF`** folder

-This folder contains configuration files of your application.
+This folder contains configuration files of your application project.
 Usually, you don't need to add or change any file here.

 ### The **`src/main/webapp/META-INF`** folder
 This folder contains internal project files.
 You don't need to add or change any file here.